Alex13832/algo/machine_learning/README.md

 It was hard to find data to use, or too complicated to use.
 So I invented my own tree structure which uses hashmaps with strings as keys.

+The example below got squares, circles, stars and triangles as labels.

 <p align="center">
 <img src="images/decision.png" height="500" alt="Screenshot"/>
 </p>